HeartOfIrons/AuroraSystems/README.md

 This User Interface includes the following options, all of which are to your use;<br>

-This User Interface includes the following options, all of which are for your use:

 - **HOME:** Main Page of Aurora.
 Includes the username you are signed in as and the current time and date based on your region.

 - **COMMANDS:** Shows all in-game commands made by Aurora and plugins.